Homepage / Buying Guides: Silver Guide

 Silver is the best thermal conductor among all metals.
 Silver paste is used in every computer; it is applied between the CPU and motherboard for its effectiveness as both an electrical and thermal conductor.
 In addition, only gold is more ductile than silver; one ounce of silver can be drawn into an 8,000-foot-long wire (source).

-It is estimated that silver was first used by man around 5000 BC, it has been used as money since as early as 600 BC.
-Silver has long been used as a store of wealth; the words for "silver" and "money" are the same in 14 different languages.
+It is estimated that silver was first used by man around 5000 BC, it is one of the oldest forms of money.
+In fact, "silver" and "money" are the same in 14 different languages.

 Silver's Price and its